Geelong Library and Heritage Centre: Geelong Historical Society

 The Geelong Historical Society was instrumental in the establishment of the Geelong Historical Records Centre as an approved place of deposit for historic local government records, through a partnership with the Geelong local government and Public Record Office Victoria in 1979.

 The Geelong Historical Society traces its foundation to 1944 when the organisation was established to preserve the history of Geelong and district.
-However, earlier attemptes were made to establish an historical society such as a proclamation in 1938.
+However, earlier attempts were made to establish a historical society such as a proclamation in 1938.
 It is likely that the War delayed its formal commencement.

 It was the third historical society of its type to be established in Victoria, representing the state's second city both in size and period of establishment.
 It is also among the most prolific in terms of size of its collection, quantity of research, and number of publications.
 Its role in preserving and documenting the history of Geelong was recognized in the Geelong sesquicentennial history.